 - 2014, Association for Documentary Editing Annual Meeting (Louisville, KY) Local Arrangements Committee

 Project Director, Civil War Governors of Kentucky Digital Documentary Edition.
-2014-present.
+2014-2018.

-- Led development team for CWGK: Early Access, discovery.civilwargovernors.org (Omeka)
+- Led web development team for discovery.civilwargovernors.org (Omeka)

 - Managed a team of full-time staff, contract staff, interns, and volunteers which identified, scanned, processed, and transcribed historical documents related to Civil War Kentucky in archives in central Kentucky.

-- Applied for and managed federal grants from NEH and NHPRC
+- Applied for and managed national grants from NEH, NHPRC, and Andrew W. Mellon Foundation

 - Oversaw project budget blending state, foundation, and federal funds